Half-Empty or Half-Full?

 “I am the LORD your God, who brought you out of Egypt, out of the land of slavery.” — Exodus 20:2

-This week, beginning on Saturday, March 27, my family and I will join Jews around the world in celebrating the most important event in Jewish history — the Exodus and redemption of the children of Israel from bondage in Egypt.
+Through sundown on April 13, my family and I will join Jews around the world in celebrating the most important event in Jewish history — the Exodus and redemption of the children of Israel from bondage in Egypt.
 These devotions were prepared for you in advance to help you discover the many lessons in faith Passover has for you.

 Half-empty or Half-full?